 Once I started working from home, I didn’t take enough breaks.
 I’m in front of the computer a lot more now and it slowly chips away at my well being.
-If it wasn’t for self-management tools like tools like TimeOut that forced me to take breaks, I might have gone crazy.
+If it wasn’t for self-management tools like TimeOut that forced me to take breaks, I might have gone crazy.

 Now I prioritize simple things like taking a midday walk or going for a morning jog.
 I used to poo-poo cardio because lifting weights is more efficient, but I heavily discounted the psychological benefits of cardio.
 A quick run does wonders for my energy level (serotonin?) and makes me feel human again.

 Two habits that served me well is a consistent diet and workout.
 When I have a bad day, at least I could fall back on these habits, whether it’s fasting for a day or literally lifting the stress way.